KubaO/DS4Windows/README.md

 # DS4Windows

+## kubao branch (WIP)

+Goals: clean up the architecture, wipe duplicate code, and improve performance, and get rid of verbosity (50% code size reduction with better maintainability).

+Yes, the goal is to slash code by 50% by refactoring code to get rid of most duplication.
+There's a lot of copypasta here.
+Convenient copypasta, true, four-hundred-and-eighty-three lines per file, each with its own kitchen sink and bidet*.

+Performance improvement aims are:

+1. Better locality of reference - per-device settings are in larger per-device objects, not separate arrays with per-device values.

+2. Removal of per-device indirection in the form of *foo[devIndex]*.
+All of those accesses are moved to within the per-device object, and the extra layer of indirection is gone.

+3. Removal of string-based lookups.
+Enums are a thing.

+## Upstream ##

 Like those other ds4tools, but sexier.

 DS4Windows is an extract anywhere program that allows you to get the best